-Spades Strategy — Tips for Online Partnership Play
+Spades Strategy — Partnership Tips for Beginners

 Spades rewards accurate bidding and disciplined trick play.
 Against computer opponents the same principles apply: protect your bid, manage sandbags, and help your partner make theirs.